hishamikoo/Test-Suite-Generator/README.md

 <h2>TaskGen</h2>

-TaskGen is a powerful and intuitive Django-based web application designed to create customizable task suites for developer interviews.
+TaskGen is an intuitive Django-based web application designed to create customizable task suites for developer interviews.
 Built to streamline the interview process, this app uses a comprehensive knowledge base to generate coding tasks and questions similar to platforms like LeetCode.
 It empowers users to create tailored suites of programming challenges that align with their unique requirements.

 <h3>Configuring Task Generation:</h3>